RCStep/CSSG/README.md

     python -m pip list | grep crypto

-The generator will use the system's default "python" command to lanuch the AES encryption script
+The generator will use the system's default "python" command to launch the AES encryption script

 ---